-Head teachers from across South Derbyshire were told they have “a moral duty” to ensure that their school’s careers programme is as good as possible – because it is key to overturning inequality in society.
+Head teachers from across South Derbyshire discussed their “moral duty” to ensure that their school’s careers programme is as good as possible – because it is key to overturning inequality in society.

-Nicki Moore, a Senior Lecturer in career development at the University of Derby, told the heads and principals from local secondary schools and colleges that rather than being an extra provision alongside lessons, effective careers work can improve results and boost students’ progress.
+Nicki Moore, a Senior Lecturer in career development at the University of Derby, explained to the heads and principals from local secondary schools and colleges that, rather than being an extra provision alongside lessons, effective careers work can improve results and boost students’ progress.

 Nicki was speaking at an event held earlier this month to showcase the work of the D2N2 Careers Hub, which recruits experienced professionals from local companies to work as Enterprise Advisers alongside career leaders and senior leadership teams in schools and colleges across the region.